MonoGame/MonoGame/Documentation/articles/getting_started/1_creating_a_new_project_vs.md

 # Creating a Project with Visual Studio

+This guide will walk you through building a starter game with MonoGame using a Windows and Visual Studio 2019.

 > Note, MonoGame 3.8 projects are no longer compatible with earlier versions of MonoGame.
 If you wish to work on or build older MonoGame projects, then you will still need to install [MonoGame 3.7.1](https://www.monogame.net/downloads/) or earlier to open them.

 ## Prerequisites